-The desire to reach new levels of productivity have led to the advent of a new class of monitor: ultrawide.
+The desire to reach new levels of productivity has led to the advent of a new class of monitor: ultrawide.
 These large, widescreen monitors offer the ultimate in office productivity, allowing you to place two or more full-screen windows side-by-side, without the need for a multi-monitor setup.
 These ultrawide monitors have become popular with gamers as well, as they deliver a more immersive gaming experience.
 Like anything else, ultrawide monitors are not all created equal.

-If you are looking for a great gaming monitor that works with FreeSync support, check out the LG 34UC79G-B. This 34" ultrawide monitor delivers great gaming performance, thanks to the fast 144 Hz refresh rate, optional black frame insertion feature, and low input lag.
+If you're looking for a great gaming monitor that works with FreeSync support, check out the LG 34UC79G-B. This 34" ultrawide monitor delivers great gaming performance, thanks to the fast 144Hz refresh rate, optional black frame insertion feature, and low input lag.
 It supports FreeSync, which is great, and is even compatible with NVIDIA's new Adaptive Sync feature, but only over DisplayPort.

-If the LG 34UC79G-B is still too expensive for you, get the LG 29UM69G-B. Visually, the 29UM69G-B is very similar to the 34UC69G-B, but with a smaller, 29" screen.
-Under the hood, it is a little more limited, as it has a maximum 75 Hz refresh rate, and it isn't curved.
+If the LG 34UC79G-B is still too expensive for you, get the LG 29UM69G-B; it is the best budget ultrawide monitor.
+Visually, this monitor is very similar to the more expensive LG, but with a smaller, 29" screen.
+Under the hood, it is a little more limited, as it has a maximum 75Hz refresh rate and isn't curved.
 The stand is worse, and the height can't be adjusted.
 Unfortunately, it has horrible black uniformity and isn't a good choice for dark room viewing.

-Our recommendations are based on what we think are the best ultrawide monitors currently available.
+Our recommendations are based on what we think are the best widescreen monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our ultrawide monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.